Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 8:00 PM – Dinner at Crow’s Nest

-End the day with dinner at Crow’s Nest.
-It is a unique waterfront restaurant that is famous for fresh seafood and stunning views.
-Try their famous clam chowder or a grilled salmon dish (average meal cost: $20–$35).
+End the day with dinner at the Crow’s Nest.
+This unique waterfront restaurant is famous for fresh seafood and stunning views.
+Try their famous clam chowder or grilled salmon dish (average meal cost: $20–$35).

 9:30 PM – Night Stroll or Live Music

-If you still have energy, take a moonlit stroll along the beach or check out live music at Moe’s Alley, a popular venue for blues, reggae, and rock performances.
+If you still have energy, take a moonlit stroll along the beach or watch live music at Moe’s Alley, a popular venue for blues, reggae, and rock performances.

 Bottom Line

 There is a lot of stuff to do in Santa Cruz for visitors of all ages.
 The beaches, forests, mystery spots, and close wildlife sightings make it the best place to explore in California.
 Individuals and families can enjoy the boardwalk and museums.
 On the other hand, nature lovers can visit redwood parks and wildlife spots.
-The city also has great shopping areas and vibrant nightlife.
-If you are still thinking of planning a trip but still do not know what to do in Santa Cruz, this guide will help you craft your trip, whether it is a one-day trip or a long stay.
+The city also has excellent shopping areas and a vibrant nightlife.
+If you are still thinking of planning a trip but still do not know what to do in Santa Cruz, this guide will help you craft your trip, whether it is a one-day trip or an extended stay.
 There is stuff to do in Santa Cruz for everyone!

-Those who appreciate small towns with a big cultural presence, lively art spots, and scenic landscapes should check out things to do in Chattanooga.
-Like the place you just explored, Chattanooga is filled with rich history, Rock City, Ruby Falls, and experiences you won’t soon forget.
+Those who appreciate small towns with a big cultural presence, lively art spots, and scenic landscapes should check out the things to do in Chattanooga.
+Like the place you just explored, Chattanooga has a rich history, Rock City, Ruby Falls, and experiences you will never forget.

 Frequently Asked Questions